 1: you need to understand your business, what are the rules, drivers, requirements, and standards.
 If you do not have a clue where to start, you can always start by following the money.
 See what rules are on the things that cost most.

 2: make a risk assessment; understand what you find in logs, reviews, reports etc. If it feels like that’s something you can redo again, and its worth doing, make it a routine and later make it an automated report or review / controlled service.

 3: Review what you found.
-If you find inconsistencies or things that make you worry, put those in a follow up / take action workflow with documentation, fixing and reporting.
+If you find inconsistencies or things that make you worry, but those in a follow-up / take action workflow with documentation, fixing and reporting.
 If there are people involved, you need to consider HR involvement and confidentiality.